Skoice/skoice/README.md

 Skoice is supported on servers that run any Minecraft version from 1.7 to 1.19.

-You can use Skoice on Bedrock Edition using [GeyserMC](https://geysermc.org/).
+Skoice is compatible with Fabric servers using [Cardboard](https://cardboardpowered.org/).<br>You can also use Skoice on Bedrock Edition using [GeyserMC](https://geysermc.org/).

 ## Installation